WebDud/ClaudeRTL/README.md

   classes, so unusual mixes can occasionally guess wrong.
 Tunable (see above).
 - **DevTools must be available** on your build for the snippet method.
 It generally is.

 ---

-## Roadmap

-The real fix is **native RTL support in Claude Desktop**.
-If you rely on this, consider requesting it through Anthropic's official channels — RTL readers are a large audience.

----